gmilby/slingpic/readme.txt

 1. Website Image

-2. When a user hovers over the image the SlingPic tools appears
+2. When a user hovers over the image the Slingpic tools appears

 3. Clicking on a share tool (customisable) opens up a relevant diaglogue box to adjust comments

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 3.1.0 =
+ - *Plugin Compatibility*
+ - With the new "show" option, you can now ensure your images get the Slingpic treatment.
+If you use a slideshow plugin (like flexslider or nivo) you may need to use this option to ensure Slingpic appears everywhere you want it to.
+ - all feedback is welcome just send a tweet to @slingpic or an email to ben@slingpic.com

 = 3.0.0 =
  - *Context Awareness*